scratchblocks/scratchblocks/README.md

 ### Translations

+If you want to use languages other than English, you'll need to include a second JS file that contains translations.
+The releases page includes two options; you can pick one:

+* `translations.js` includes a limited set of languages, as seen on the Scratch Forums
+* `translations-all.js` includes (nearly?) every langauge that Scratch supports.

-You can also include [the translations JS file](https://scratchblocks.github.io/js/translations-all-v3.4.js) if you want to include non-English blocks, but since that's quite large (nearly 600K?) it's recommended you build your own file with just the locales you need.
+The translations files are hundreds of kilobytes in size, so to keep your page bundle size down you might like to build your own file with just the languages you need.

-For example, a translation file that just loads the German language (ISO code `de`) would look something like this:
+For example, a translations file that just loads the German language (ISO code `de`) would look something like this:
 ```js
 window.scratchblocks.loadLanguages({
     de: <contents of locales/de.json>
 })
 ```

 If you're using a JavaScript bundler you should be able to build your own translations file by calling `require()` with the path to the locale JSON file.
 This requires your bundler to allow importing JSON files as JavaScript.
 ```js
 window.scratchblocks.loadLanguages({
     de: require('scratchblocks/locales/de.json'),
 })
 ```

-## Browserify
+## NPM

-You can use `scratchblocks` with browserify, if you're into that sort of thing.
+The `scratchblocks` package is published on NPM, and you can use it with browserify and other bundlers, if you're into that sort of thing.

 Once you've got browserify set up to build a client-side bundle from your app code, you can just add `scratchblocks` to your dependencies, and everything